Code-Institute-Submissions/PaintPeruser/readme.md

 - Their previous choices presented to them will make the experience easier.
 - A price will be required for their consideration
 - An emailed quote will allow them to continue the process as they likely did before.

+## Site Layout

+It was decided that a one page layout was the most streamlined way to allow the customer to experience their journey.

+The brand is prominent at the top of the homepage, along with navigation should their know where they wish to go.
+This navigation will follow them down the page for ease.

+The subtitle is presented next drawing them down into an explanation how the process works.

+Their call to action 'Pick your colour' leads them to a dropdown where they are able to affect the colour choices of the photograph, finding their preferred colour.

+They are then able to add their details in order to get a price quote for their colour at their preferred quantity.
+This is calculated on the fly but the email has details on how they can proceed with their order.

+The option is also presented for their details to remain in their browser storage for ease of coming back to, or for future reference/orders.
+This can be cleared with the second 'reset' button.

+Finally there are contact details (which are presented in a closable modal window) and social media links for the customers persual.

+## Design Decisions